thomasgtaylor/how.wtf/content/post/2023-02-05-storing-large-items-in-dynamodb.md

 - Serverless
 ---

-What is the item size limit in DynamoDB?

 Each item in a DynamoDB table has a maximum size limit of 400 KB, including both the attribute names and values.
 This limit applies to all data types: strings, numbers, and binary data.

+The three best ways to mitigate the maximum size limit:

 1. [Partitioning the data](#partition-the-data)
 2. [Compressing the data](#compress-the-data)